Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Proofs of Section

+Case 1, $C$ is $j$-low and not $(j+1)$-empty.
+As we have argued for (a), in iteration $i=j$ the loop in line 4 cannot terminate, so eventually line 6 will initiate a restart (Lemma~\ref{lem:checkempty}).

+Case 2, $C(\overline{x})<N_j$ for some $x\in\{x_j,y_j\}$.
+We may assume that $C$ is not $j$-low, since we have already covered that possibility in (a) and Case 1.
+Hence, we have $C(y)>0$ or $C(\overline{y})>N_i$ for some $y\in\{x_i,y_i\}$.
+In iteration $i=j$ thus \ref{alg:checkproper} either terminates or it may initiate a restart (Lemma~\ref{lem:checkproper}c).
+However, $\ref{alg:large}(\overline{x})$ will always return \False, so the loop in line 4 repeats infinitely often.
+Due to fairness, a restart must eventually happen.

-Case 2, $C$ is $j$-high.
-As \ref{alg:large}, \ref{alg:checkproper} and \ref{alg:checkempty} are robust (lemmata~\ref{lem:large}c,~\ref{lem:checkproper}d and~\ref{lem:checkempty}), the register configuration will remain $j$-high.
-Assuming that no restart occurs we know that the subsequent computation would execute $\ref{alg:checkproper}(k)$ infinitely often, for some $k\ge j$.
+Case 3, $C$ is $j$-high.
+As \ref{alg:checkempty}, \ref{alg:large}, and \ref{alg:checkproper} are robust (lemmata~\ref{lem:checkempty},~\ref{lem:checkproper}d and~\ref{lem:large}c), they terminate or restart and the register configuration will remain $j$-high.
+Assuming that no restart occurs, we know that the subsequent computation would execute $\ref{alg:checkproper}(k)$ infinitely often, for some $k\ge j$.
 (This occurs either in line 5, or line 9.)
 However, Lemma~\ref{lem:checkproper}b guarantees that these calls may restart, so a restart will happen eventually due to fairness.

 Note that the above case distinction is exhaustive, as $C$ cannot be $j$-proper (either $j$ would not be maximal, or $C$ would be $n$-proper). \end{proof}